Use the exact shift

 Category context prevents false comparisons.
 A restaurant closing shift, a warehouse start time, a hotel property entrance, a retail department schedule, and an office interview loop can create different commute problems even when the map distance looks similar.
 Use category patterns to decide what to ask first.

-13 indexed hubs.
-Common commute groups: Early, late, or overnight commute risk and Store commute and department fit.
+24 indexed hubs.
+Common commute groups: Early, late, or overnight commute risk, Store commute and department fit, and Warehouse or logistics site access.
 Venue language to check: store and warehouse.
 Schedule signals to compare: weekends, holidays, closing shifts, and evenings.

-Open retail category5 indexed hubs.
+Open retail category12 indexed hubs.
 Common commute groups: Early, late, or overnight commute risk.
-Venue language to check: restaurant and coffeehouse.
-Schedule signals to compare: weekends, closing shifts, dinner rush, and lunch rush.
+Venue language to check: restaurant, store, and cafe.
+Schedule signals to compare: weekends, closing shifts, lunch rush, and dinner rush.

-Open restaurant category3 indexed hubs.
+Open grocery category3 indexed hubs.
 Common commute groups: Early, late, or overnight commute risk.
-Venue language to check: fulfillment center or delivery station, hub or facility, and station or hub.
+Venue language to check: fulfillment center or delivery station, hub or facility, and station, hub, facility, or FedEx Office store.
 Schedule signals to compare: peak season, weekends, driver helper season, and early morning sort.

-Open warehouse category3 indexed hubs.
-Common commute groups: Early, late, or overnight commute risk.
-Venue language to check: hotel and park or resort.
-Schedule signals to compare: holidays, weekends, evenings, and early mornings.
+Open warehouse category10 indexed hubs.
+Common commute groups: Early, late, or overnight commute risk and Property or venue-specific access.
+Venue language to check: hotel, airport or aircraft, and account or site.
+Schedule signals to compare: holidays, weekends, evenings, and reserve schedule.

-Open hospitality category1 indexed hubs.
+Open hospitality category7 indexed hubs.
 Common commute groups: Office, team, or relocation fit.
-Venue language to check: office or hybrid team.
-Schedule signals to compare: internship timing, interview scheduling flexibility, relocation or hybrid constraints, and team-match flexibility.
+Venue language to check: team, office or hybrid team, and service center or team.
+Schedule signals to compare: interview availability, team collaboration, collaboration across teams, and collaboration across time zones.

 Use the examples to compare the kind of commute question each role creates.
 If a field says the detail varies, treat that as a prompt to verify the live posting, manager message, or first-week instructions before you rank the role above another option.